Home / Blog / AI model training: How to train an AI model?

 In this guide, we’ll break down the stages, techniques, and challenges involved in training an AI model, offering a clear roadmap for anyone looking to understand or start their AI journey.
 Let’s dive into the essentials of AI model training and explore the strategies behind building models that can think, learn, and perform real-world tasks.

-What is AI Model Training?
+What is AI model training?

 AI model training is the process of teaching an AI model to recognize patterns and make decisions by feeding it large datasets, allowing it to improve its accuracy over time.